Star Fox Adventures: Development

 Star Fox Adventures had its origins in two separate projects, one of these being Dinosaur Planet, a Nintendo 64 game unrelated to the Star Fox series.
 According to lead engineer Phil Tossell, development of Dinosaur Planet began after the release of Diddy Kong Racing (1997), with two teams to work on Dinosaur Planet and Jet Force Gemini toward the end of the Nintendo 64's lifespan.
-The genre of the game was changed many times during early development before Rare settled on the eventual idea of an open world adventure-game based around two interwoven stories.
-According to Kevin Bayliss, a lead developer for the game for Rare, Dinosaur Planet was originally to feature Timber, the tiger character from Diddy Kong Racing, as that game was originally planned to be RC Pro-Am 64 and featuring Timber until Nintendo suggested them to work it into the Donkey Kong intellectual property.
+The genre changed many times during early development before Rare settled on the idea of an open world adventure-game based around two interwoven stories.
+According to Kevin Bayliss, a lead developer at Rare, Dinosaur Planet was originally to feature Timber, the tiger character from Diddy Kong Racing, as that game was originally planned to be RC Pro-Am 64 and featuring Timber until Nintendo suggested them to work it into the Donkey Kong intellectual property.
 They set Timber as a time-traveler in a prehistoric world, with gameplay similar to The Legend of Zelda: Ocarina of Time (1998).
 As development continued, Rare found it better to feature two separate main characters, Sabre the wolf and Krystal the fox, forgoing Timber's appearance.
 The plot for Dinosaur Planet concerned Sabre and Krystal, along with sidekicks Tricky and Kyte (who both appear in the finished game), and Randorn, a wizard who was Sabre's father and Krystal's adoptive father (who was dropped entirely).
 The game featured elements such as the "SwapStone", which would let the player switch between Krystal and Sabre.
 Dinosaur Planet was intended to be Rare's last game for the Nintendo 64 and featured gameplay and cinematics inspired by Ocarina of Time.
 Dinosaur Planet initially utilised the Nintendo 64's Expansion Pak and was housed in a 512-megabit (64 megabyte) cartridge, the largest size supported by the console.

 Star Fox Adventures originated here in Kyoto: personally, I've been working on the series for a long time and am quite attached to it, so I went to Miyamoto like, "let me do it! let me do it!" and he replied with, "for this game, why not try an adventure-style game instead of a shooting game?", and so Morita and I began toying around with various ideas.